Best Practice: Efficiently Ingesting Kafka Data Using Pipe

 LIMIT 10;

-The read_kafka function has many parameters, but in practice only the bootstrap address, topic, and group id need to be filled in.
-During the exploration phase, we use 'test' as the group id.
+The read_kafka function has many parameters, but in practice you only need to fill in the bootstrap address, topic, and group id.
+During the exploration phase, use test as the group id.

-Here is an example of reading Kafka with SASL_PLAINTEXT authentication (Pipe supports only PLAINTEXT and SASL_PLAINTEXT):
+Here is an example reading Kafka with SASL_PLAINTEXT authentication (Pipe supports only PLAINTEXT and SASL_PLAINTEXT):

 SELECT *